When talking about higher education in the United States, it often feels like there are colleges and universities—and then there’s the Ivy League.

 - Yale University

-But what exactly is the “Ivy League” all about, and what makes these schools so special?
+What exactly is the “Ivy League” all about, and what makes these schools so special?

 The “Ivy League” collegiate athletic conference (NCAA Division I) was actually officially established in 1954.
 It comprises these eight powerhouse universities, all located in the northeastern United States.
 However, the term “Ivy League” dates back farther than that, though its exact origins are still debated.